nhaar/CPOSTList/notes.md

+# Charlie's Here
-# Charlie's HerenThis song was originally on SmartSound, then moved to Getty Images.
+This song was originally on SmartSound, then moved to Getty Images.
 Now, it is not available anywhere.

 # Paris St Germain
 ## Versions